acolytec3/arwen/README.md

 and then linking your newly minted ENS domain to your Arweave content.

 # Important Note
 This Dapp only supports Ropsten ENS domains.
-If we win the the Grow Ethereum hackathon content, we'll spend some real ETH and deploy on Mainnet. :)
+It's a submission for the [Grow Ethereum hackathon contest](https://gitcoin.co/issue/ArweaveTeam/Bounties/11/3273).
+If we win, we'll spend some real ETH and deploy on Mainnet. :)

 ## Features